CleverCloud/clever-tools/README.md

 - `haskell`: for haskell applications
 - `jar`: for applications deployed as standalone jar files
 - `maven`: for applications launched with maven
+- `meteor`: for Meteor applications launched with Node.js
-- `node`: for node.js applications
+- `node`: for Node.js applications
 - `php`: for PHP applications
 - `play1`: for Play1 applications
 - `play2`: for Play2 applications